microsoft/vscode-docs/docs/nodejs/reactjs-tutorial.md

 ## Linting

 Linters analyze your source code and can warn you about potential problems before you run your application.
-VS Code include JavaScript language service has syntax error checking support support by default which you can see in action in the **Problems** panel (**View** > **Problems** `kb(workbench.action.view.problems)`).
+VS Code include JavaScript language service has syntax error checking support support by default which you can see in action in the **Problems** panel (**View** > **Problems** `kb(workbench.actions.view.problems)`).

-Try making a small error in your React source code and you'll see a red squiggly and a warning in the **Problems** panel.
+Try making a small error in your React source code and you'll see a green squiggle and a warning in the **Problems** panel.

 ![javascript error](images/reactjs/js-error.png)